-The assessable payment risk is reflected on the ACA Dashboard and is estimated on a monthly basis using the Rate of Pay Safe Harbor and on an annual basis using employees' Box 1 Form W-2 wages.
 An affordability assessable payment may be assessed by the IRS for each employee who received an offer of medical coverage where the employee payment was greater than 9.5% (in 2014, indexed thereafter) of their monthly rate of pay or annual Box 1 W-2 wages for the lowest cost self-only option.
-The IRS may also assess an assessable payment for any employees that are considered full-time under the Employer Shared Responsibility provisions, but are not offered coverage that provides minimum value.
+An assessable payment may also be assessed by the IRS for any employees that are considered full-time under the Employer Shared Responsibility provisions, but did not receive an offer of coverage that provided minimum value.

-Employees that work 130 or more hours, but are not offered minimum essential coverage present two potential assessable payments to an employer.
-If the employer fails to offer health coverage to at least 95 percent of its full-time employees, (and their dependents), and at least one full-time employee receives the premium tax credit for purchasing coverage through the Health Insurance Marketplace, the employer does not meet the minimum offering threshold and there is a potential risk for a "failure to offer" assessable payment.1
+Employees that work 130 or more hours, but not offered minimum essential coverage present two potential assessable payments to an employer.
+If the employer fails to offer health coverage to at least 95 percent of its full-time employees (and their dependents), and at least one full-time employee receives the premium tax credit for purchasing coverage through the Health Insurance Marketplace, the employer does not meet the minimum offering threshold and there is a potential risk for a "failure to offer" assessable payment.
+However, if an employer meets the minimum offering threshold, the affordability and minimum value requirements must also be met in order to avoid the affordability assessable payment.

-1If the ALE Member offered minimum essential coverage to all but five of its full-time employees and their dependents, and five is greater than 5% of the number of full-time employees of the ALE Member, the ALE Member may be considered as if it offered health coverage to at least 95% of its full-time employees and their dependents (even if it offered health coverage to less than 95% of its full-time employees and their dependents, for example to 75 of its 80 full-time employees and their dependents).
+If the ALE Member offered minimum essential coverage to all but five of its full-time employees and their dependents, and five is greater than 5% of the number of full-time employees of the ALE Member, the ALE Member may be considered as if it offered health coverage to at least 95% of its full-time employees and their dependents (even if it offered health coverage to less than 95% of its full-time employees and their dependents.)
+For example if the ALE offered coverage to 75 of its 80 full-time employees and their dependents.